A Local's Guide to the Best Restaurants in Loreto, Baja

 The cuisine here is largely based on fresh seafood and locally grown vegetables.
 Naturally, as is true everywhere in the world, restaurants come and go.
 I love all the options here in our small town, including the restaurants that mostly cater to tourists.
 Some of those are a bit overpriced with less-than-authentic food.
 They have their place, but I prefer those that are patronized mostly by locals.

-Here are some of my favorites that you might want to try before or after your Loreto kyaking or whale watching trip with Sea Kayak Adventures.
-For the most part these places are not fancy, but their food is delicious.
+Here are some of my favorites that you might want to try before or after your Loreto kayaking or whale watching trip with Sea Kayak Adventures.
+For the most part, these places are not fancy, but their food is delicious.
 They are places I like to go with my family and friends.
 If you find some other favorites, be sure to let us know!

 1. El Rey del Taco (The King of Taco)

 This is one of the most popular street taco stands in Loreto (really, in all of Baja).
 Paco and his wife Amparo own and run the business together.
 They have been delighting locals and tourists with their amazing fish and beef tacos for many years.
 This is perfect for lunchtime.

 You will find a taco bar full of different salsas or toppings that you can add to your taco for a better flavor experience.
 They are located at Juarez St. They don’t have a regular opening hours schedule but usually late morning and early afternoon is the best time to go.
 It is really worth trying.
 Only cash.
 No cards accepted.

 Orlando moved to Loreto many years ago to work for his uncle at his ice cream shop but his dream was always to have his own restaurant.
 In 2010 he decided to pursue his dream and start with a small food stand that quickly became one of the most successful restaurants in Loreto.
 They serve delicious authentic Mexican food as well as seafood.
 They have a varied menu for every taste.
 You can order the Orlando’s or the Mexican combination to try a little bit of different dishes.